 It was at this point that I partnered up with a friend of mine from med school, Peter.

 We both saw the potential and decided to each invest $10,000 to stock up on inventory and launch some new products.

 We decided to open a new Amazon Seller Central account just for the business, which is why you see the sales at zero at the beginning of the month.

 We set up an LLC S-Corp, set up a bank account, and got our EIN.
+We wanted to make sure our FBA business was ready for tax time!
 At this point we also started researching and ordering test products for a second product line in a new niche.